martysama0134/how-to-cython-mt2/README.md

 undeclared name not builtin: MONETARY_UNIT0
 ```
 >
-> How can I solve them?
+> Can I solve them?

 ###A9
 Yes, and no: